 Located on the western shore of Lake Michigan, Milwaukee is an urban hub bursting with energy.
 Milwaukee provides a casual sophistication – big city appeal without the big-city hassles.
 We are accessible and affordable, and our residents are welcoming.
 Milwaukee has evolved through the years, bringing together its unsurpassed old world charm with a breathtaking Art Museum, top-flight arts and cultural attractions, professional sports, lakefront festivals, recreational opportunities and great restaurants.

-Under the direct supervision of the Management Accounting Specialist, the Customer Service Representative III (Bilingual) performs customer service functions, court-related clerical duties and Spanish-English interpretation and translation for the public, defendants, witnesses, legal professionals and staff of the Municipal Court.
+The Customer Service Representative III (Bilingual) performs customer service functions, court-related clerical duties and Spanish-English interpretation and translation for the public, defendants, witnesses, legal professionals and staff of the Municipal Court.

 - Provide Spanish-English interpretation during court proceedings.